 In the scenario where all itineraries are equally affected, a high proportion of outliers should be detected in more than one leg.
 Figure \ref{fig:sim_num_legs}a illustrates the proportion of outliers detected in 1, 2, 3 or 4 legs: More than half were detected in multiple legs.
 Figure \ref{fig:sim_num_legs}b shows the proportion of true positives (genuine outliers which were detected), by the number of legs in which they were detected.
 In contrast with Figure \ref{fig:sim_num_legs}a, a much higher percentage of genuine outliers are detected in all four legs.

-Given the clustering is correct, we expect an approximately equal number of single leg outliers in each leg, as shown in Figure \ref{fig:sim_leg_prop}b.
-If one leg, say DE, had not belonged in this cluster, we would expect a higher proportion of single leg outliers to have been detected in leg DE.
+Given the clustering is correct, we expect an approximately equal number of single-leg outliers in each leg, as shown in Figure \ref{fig:sim_leg_prop}b.
+If one leg, say DE, had not belonged in this cluster, we would expect a higher proportion of single-leg outliers to have been detected in leg DE.
 This could be utilised as a method for checking the clustering, after the outlier detection.

-These results motivate aggregating threshold exceedances across legs in two ways: (i) since less than 100\% of genuine outliers were detected in all legs, if outlier detection was carried out only on the leg level, outliers could be missed on some legs. (ii) Given that a much higher proportion of outliers detected in four legs were genuine outliers, by ranking booking patterns detected in all legs as more likely to be outliers, we focus analysts' attention to those more likely to be genuine outliers.
+These results motivate aggregating threshold exceedances across legs in two ways: (i) since less than 100\% of genuine outliers were detected in all legs, if outlier detection was carried out only on the leg level, outliers could be missed on some legs. (ii) Given that a much higher proportion of outliers detected in four legs were genuine outliers, by ranking booking patterns detected in all legs as more likely to be outliers, we focus analysts' attention on those more likely to be genuine outliers.